Best Rooftop Bars in London

 Sitting atop the Hoxton hotel in Southwark, Seabird is one of the city’s most stylish rooftop offerings, all potted palms, bleached wooden floors and rattan furniture.
 With both indoor and outdoor seating areas, the restaurant really capitalises on its riverside location, making the most of expansive Thames views.
 Perhaps unsurprisingly, given the name, the menu here revolves around seafood and is home to the longest oyster list in London, as well as an impressive marble raw bar dishing up chilled whelks, cockles and razor clams.

 The charcoal grill also offers plenty of delights, including whole lobsters and John Dory.
-There is an excellent selection of biodynamic wines from some of Europe’s best small-scale producers, and the cocktails are fun and fruity, with the Toucan Do It, made with Tapatio Blanco Tequila, mango, cinnamon and aji pepper, served in a bird-shaped glass.
+There is an excellent selection of biodynamic wines from some of Europe’s best small-scale producers, and the cocktails are fun and fruity, with the fruity Take Me To Parrotdise, made with Bacardi Ocho, Leblon, coconut, passionfruit and pineapple, served in a bird-shaped glass.

 40 Blackfriars Road, Southwark, London, SE1 8NY